zanminkian/web-ide/README.md

 > Note: Docker on macOS does not support host networking.
 Replace `--net host` with `-p 8080:8080`.

 > Note: If you are using macOS, mounting volume will be unstable to use pnpm.
 Check [this issue](https://github.com/pnpm/pnpm/issues/5803).
-The workaround is setting the container file sharing to `osxfs` implementation.
-Check [this comment](https://github.com/pnpm/pnpm/issues/5803#issuecomment-1538996095).
+The workaround is setting the container file sharing to `gRPC FUSE` implementation.
+Check [this comment](https://github.com/pnpm/pnpm/issues/5803#issuecomment-1694241533).

 ## Advanced Usage